strawberry-development/Siftify/README.md

 ## License

-This project is licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0).
+This project is licensed under the MIT License.